ZahraBoroujeni/fake_gps/README.md

 * calibrate system to find desired colors (using cmvison package in ROS)

-* find the X/Y scale factor of image  (real map / image)
+* find the X and Y scale factors of image  (real map / image)

 ##run steps: